marginal23326/Remote-Control/README.md

 ### 🎥 Real-time Screen Streaming
 - High-performance desktop streaming with configurable quality, resolution, and FPS
-- Powered by DXCam for best screen capture performance on Windows
+- Powered by DXCam for the best screen capture performance on Windows

 ### 🔊 Advanced Audio Control
 - **Server → Client**: Stream system audio or microphone input